-At RAIN Group, we find it instructive to think of time in 4 categories.
+At RAIN Group, we find it instructive to think of time in 4 levels.
 TIME can be:

 Of its nature, time is finite.
 If you are spending it on one thing, you are not spending it on another.
-Highly effective people tend to accumulate time day after day in the treasured and invested categories, and proactively fight to dwell less in the mundane and empty time zones.
+Highly effective people tend to accumulate time day after day in the treasured and investment levels, and proactively fight to dwell less in the mandatory and empty time zones.

-Indeed, success follows as you accumulate time in the right categories.
+Indeed, success follows as you accumulate time in the right levels.
 Investments add up and eventually pay dividends.
 But you have to keep doing it to get the right return.